zbalkan/zbalkan.github.io/_posts/2024-12-10-security-vs-compliance.md

 To complement Venables’ vision, here are practical ways to approach the alignment of compliance and cybersecurity while respecting their inherent differences:

 1. **Use Compliance as a Baseline**:
-   - Treat compliance frameworks as a starting point, not a ceiling.
-Extend beyond them with security measures tailored to the organization’s risks.
+   - Treat compliance frameworks as a starting point, not an end state.
+Compliance is one of the means to the end state of the ecosystem, not  of your organization.
+You can use compliance frameworks as baselines but you must extend beyond them with security measures tailored to the organization’s risks.

 2. **Bridge Gaps Strategically**:
    - Harmonize reporting and certification processes where possible to reduce operational burdens without expecting complete convergence.

 3. **Educate Stakeholders**:
    - Help regulators and businesses understand the structural limits of alignment, focusing efforts on areas of mutual benefit.
+[Expectation management](https://www.risk.inc/blog/mastering-expectation-management-tips-strategies) is the key in communication.

 4. **Focus on Shared Objectives**:
    - Identify areas where compliance and cybersecurity naturally overlap, such as incident response coordination, and prioritize harmonization there.